 Distance from San Jose: 4 hours and 48 minutes / 229 miles (to Lee Vining, CA)

-Beyond Yosemite Valley, you can also see colorful foliage near Glacier Point, Wawona, Tuolumne, and along the Merced River into El Portal.
+Beyond Yosemite Valley, there is colorful foliage near Glacier Point, Wawona, Tuolumne, and along the Merced River into El Portal.

 Distance from San Jose: 3 hours and 6 minutes / 161 miles